dstndstn/chord-frb-db/README.md

 * load-chime-events.py

-This script reads saved CHIME/FRB events and loads them into our CHORD/FRB database.
+This script reads saved CHIME/FRB events, sends them through a pipeline of 'actors', and loads the results into our CHORD/FRB database.

+## Simplification

+As part of the CHORD/FRB effort, we want to simplify everything.
+In this spirit, I have started copying actors from the old L2/L3 repo into the `chord_frb_sifter` directory.
+So far, have only done the `BeamBuffer`!

 ## Actors